lbke/ssr-theory/readme.md

 // there is no way to tell whether it's static or request-time render, because you don't need to! export async function propsGetter(req: Request): Props {
     const { urlParams, header } = req
-    // this header has to be set by an upfront server
-    // all security checks are done by an upfront server/middleware,
-    // here we focus only on the render if (header["X-PAID"] === true) {
+    // We argue that checking authentication in "getServerSideProps" is an anti-pattern, and since we also want to support static render, all the security checks and headers settin if (header["X-PAID"] === true) {
        const privateArticle = await fetchPrivateArticle(urlParams.id)
        return { privateArticle }